onemira/schools/README.md

 # Schools: React Test Application

 - [x] use React to make a test application.
-(You may use another front end language if absolutely needed).

 - [x] Use the json file to simulate an API call.